songroup/sonlab-website/contact/index.md

 # {% include icon.html icon="fa-regular fa-envelope" %}Contact

-We are located in the 502-221 (Professor office) and 502-208 (Student office) Department of Chemistry Building at the Seoul National University Campus.
+We are located in the 502-221 (Professor office) and 502-208 (Student office) Department of Chemistry Building at the Seoul National University.

 We welcome motivated grad/undergrad/postdocs who loves coding / physical thinking / finding and solving new problems that are relevant to energy / biological applications.